msandt3/data-engineer-exercise/README.md

 1. Clone the Repo
 2. Install the dependencies in the `requirements.txt` file

-## Instructions
+## Instructions & Deliverable

-Your goal is to add functionality to the existing code that meets the following criteria
+Your goal is to add functionality to the existing code that meets the following criteria.
+The final deliverable should be a merge request against the main branch of this repo OR a zip file with instructions about how to run it.

 ### Data Ingestion & Storage
 - It should ingest data about [SpaceX Rocket Launches & Launch Locations](https://github.com/r-spacex/SpaceX-API/blob/master/docs/launches/v4/all.md) into DuckDB.
 It should also include geo data about where the rocket launch took place.